 DIY sunscreen recipes from beauty or wellness bloggers on Instagram or Pinterest do not take into account the molecular complexity of sun protection factors in commercial sunscreens, which require stringent testing before going to market – by law.
 These laws exist because so many sunscreens historically came up short, simply not offering adequate sun protection and indeed not the protection claimed on the labels.

 Your favourite influencer on Insta might have a lovely colour palette and good lighting, but that does not a sunscreen expert make.

-It is true that this level of expertise doesn’t matter anywhere near as much when you’re making natural soap and moisturisers, but remember, humans have been perfecting soap and moisturiser recipes since the dawn of time.
-We know how to make those safely out of natural ingredients.
+It is true that this level of expertise doesn’t matter anywhere near as much when you’re making natural soap and moisturisers, but remember, humans have been perfecting soap and moisturiser recipes since the ancient times.

 Sunscreen, however, has a less soft and silky history, with the original sun protection being mud, a hat, or a good old fashioned shady tree.
 Sunscreen is a very recent invention and, compared with moisturiser or soap, pretty complex.
 Additionally, the ozone layer is as thin as it’s ever been; in the past, we just didn’t get as sunburnt, and certainly not as quickly as we do now.
 Therefore, we need high-quality lab-tested sunscreen products more than ever.